youngist/clean-blog/_posts/2014-12-17-assata-shakur-is-still-welcome-here.md

 Assata Olugbala Shakur is on our minds today.

-This morning, Obama announced that the US and Cuba would normalize diplomatic relations, after almost 54 years of embargo.
+Yesterday, Obama announced that the US and Cuba would normalize diplomatic relations, after almost 54 years of embargo.
 A White House fact sheet, dubbed [“Charting a New Course on Cuba”](http://www.documentcloud.org/documents/1382402-white-house-fact-sheet-cuba.html#document/p3), outlines the changes in relations, including the creation of a US embassy in Havana and, notably, a report on the U.S.’s designation of Cuba as a State Sponsor of Terrorism.
 It is unclear what these policies will mean for returning self-determination to the people of Cuba.

 Of course, many of us immediately thought: what about Assata?